s5k6/semaphore/sem/doc/sem.markdown

 characters.
 The first restriction leads to name clashes between different users, the others are annoying.

+To this end, `sem` distinguishes between “user semaphore names” the user enters on the command line, and “system semaphore names” that are provided to the OS's semaphore system calls.

+If the name provided to `sem` starts with a slash ‘/’, it is considered a system name, and used without further conversion.
-`sem` avoids name clashes by prefixing each semaphore name with the user's name (from the environment variable $USER) and a colon.
-The `-g` option disables this, creating a “global” name.
+Otherwise, it is prefixed with the user's name (from the environment variable $USER) and a colon, unless `-g` is given.

-To allow for colons and slashes in the names, `sem` performs a poor variant of url-escaping (aka. %-escaping).
+To allow for colons and slashes in the names, user semaphore names undergo a poor variant of url-escaping (aka. %-escaping).
 Note, that this may significantly elongate the name.

-With `-v2`, the produced semaphore name is shown.
-The option `-l` completely disables all conversions, and literally uses the semaphore name provided.
+With verbosity level 3 or higher (`-v3`), the system semaphore name is shown.

 Note, that the operating system may further mangle the semaphore name.
-The command `sem tool%mutex -i1 -v2` may invlove the following names (the user is named “sk”):
+Under Linux, semaphores are stored under `/dev/shm/sem.*`.
+The command `sem tool/mutex -i1 -v3` usually invloves the following names (the user is named “sk”):

-    Name used by sem     :  tool%mutex
+    user semaphore name  :  tool/mutex
+    system semaphore name:  /sk:tool%2fmutex
+    file system name     :  /dev/shm/sem.sk:tool%2fmutex

+With `-g`, a “global” semaphore is created, i.e., the name is not prefixed with the user's name.
+Example `sem downloads.all -g -v3 -i10`:

-    Real semaphore name  :  /sk:tool%25mutex
+    user semaphore name  :  downloads.all
+    system semaphore name:  /downloads.all
-    Name on file system  :  /dev/shm/sem.sk:tool%25mutex
+    file system name     :  /dev/shm/sem.downloads.all

-The `-l` argument only controls the first conversion, i.e., “sem /tool%mutex -l -i1” leads to:
+If the first character of the provided name is a slash ‘/’, then `sem` falls back to system names, i.e., does not mangle the name on its own.
+Note, that no further slashes are allowed in the semaphore name in this case.
+Hence, `sem /tool.mutex -i1` leads to

-    Name used by sem     :  /tool%mutex
+    Name provided to sem :  /tool.mutex
-    Real semaphore name  :  /tool%mutex
+    Real semaphore name  :  /tool.mutex
-    Name on file system  :  /dev/shm/sem.tool%mutex
+    Name on file system  :  /dev/shm/sem.tool.mutex

 Thus, permissions provided, you may use the following to remove all semaphores from your Linux system.

     shopt -s nullglob;         # see bash(1)
     prefix='/dev/shm/sem.';    # see sem_overview(7)
-    for i in ${prefix}*; do sem /${i#${prefix}} -l -u -v; done;
+    for i in ${prefix}*; do sem /${i#${prefix}} -u -v; done;

 ## Notes on Exit Codes